-Any person who unlawfully proffers, at any time, directly or indirectly, on behalf of himself or a third party, offers, promises, donations, gifts or other benefits to a person, in order that said person abuses, or in return for said person having abused, his real or alleged influence with a view to obtaining a favourable decision or opinion from a person referred to in Article 435-9, when said person holds office in a direct or indirect capacity at an international court or is appointed by such a court, shall be punished by five years in prison and a fine of €500,000, which may be increased to double the amount of the proceeds of the offence.
+Any person who unlawfully proffers, at any time, directly or indirectly, on behalf of him or herself or a third party, offers, promises, donations, gifts or other benefits to a person, in order that said person abuses, or in return for said person having abused, his or her real or alleged influence with a view to obtaining a favourable decision or opinion from a person referred to in Article 435-9, when said person holds office in a direct or indirect capacity at an international court or is appointed by such a court, shall be punished by five years in prison and a fine of €500,000, which may be increased to double the amount of the proceeds of the offence.

-The same penalties shall apply to anyone who yields to any person who solicits, at any time, directly or indirectly, for himself or a third party, offers, promises, donations, gifts or other benefits, in order to abuse, or in return for having abused, his real or alleged influence with a view to obtaining a favourable decision or opinion from a person referred to in the paragraph above.
+The same penalties shall apply to anyone who yields to any person who solicits, at any time, directly or indirectly, for him or herself or a third party, offers, promises, donations, gifts or other benefits, in order to abuse, or in return for having abused, his or her real or alleged influence with a view to obtaining a favourable decision or opinion from a person referred to in the paragraph above.